bdunderscore/ndmf/README.md

 * Support for adjusting animation paths after objects are moved

 Future plans include:
-* A unified error reporting UI
 * Support for caching generated assets across subsequent builds
 * Support for platforms other than VRChat.

-## Project status

-This project is currently considered API-stable, but is still very new.
-Please report any bugs you run into!

 ## Getting started

+You can find detailed information in [the documentation](https://ndmf.nadena.dev).

-A minimal plugin definition looks a bit like this:
+To get started quickly, a minimal plugin definition looks a bit like this:

 ```csharp
 [assembly: ExportsPlugin(typeof(SetViewpointPlugin))]